 Business requirements drive performance engineering.
 It is a methodology to optimize the performance of the application from the earliest design stages.
 The involvement of a Performance Engineer in the initial phase reduces the last-minute application tuning activities.
 In short, the main aim of Performance Engineering is to provide better business value for the organization by discovering potential issues early in the development cycle to reduce the cost of fixing the bottlenecks in the later stage.

 Performance Engineering reduces the need to rework and refactor the application in later development cycles and it results in an application that performs better precisely because the performance was an early consideration and an integral part of the design.

 In the classical software development approach, performance testing is the last or second last phase before Go-Live.
-When the development and functional testing phases cross the provided timelines then the deadline pressure comes on PT.
-At that time, the project either skips performance testing or conducts PT in a hurry without the fixing of bottlenecks; result; performance issues in production.
-On the other hand, the project may need to pay fine if they conduct performance testing and bottleneck fixing by postponing the Go-Live date.
+When the development and functional testing phases cross the provided timelines, the deadline pressure comes on PT.
+At that time, the project either skips performance testing or conducts PT in a hurry without fixing of bottlenecks; results; or performance issues in production.
+On the other hand, the project may need to pay a fine if they conduct performance testing and bottleneck fixing by postponing the Go-Live date.
 Both cases break the trust of the client.
-What happens if somebody (Performance Engineer) focuses on design at the early stage so that minimum or no performance issue identified at the later stage without missing the timelines?
+What happens if somebody (Performance Engineer) focuses on design at the early stage so that minimum or no performance issues are identified at the later stage without missing the timelines?
 To meet this expectation a “Software Performance Engineering” has to be involved from the day first of software development.

 Nowadays, IT companies have started adopting performance engineering activities and saving the additional effort spent by Performance Tester at the later stage.
 It does not mean that Performance Testers have lost their significance.
 As stated before, performance testers are required to certify the performance of the application although it is already tuned.
 It is a high risk to deploy the application in the production environment without a quality check.
 Hence Performance Engineer and Performance Tester both should work together to make a quick and responsive application.